zhaoxinf/zhaoxinf.github.io/_pages/about.md

 Looking ahead, our ultimate vision is **general embodied intelligence**: building robots that can master and utilize any human tool, extending far beyond the laboratory into all domains where tool use and embodied reasoning are needed.

----

-Through this stepwise approach—from **scientific embodiment** as the initial breakthrough, to **general embodied intelligence** as the final goal—we aim to push the boundaries of artificial intelligence and robotics.